Delivering a High-Quality Employee Experience

-As I traveled home from the SHRM 2016 Annual Conference last week, I reflected back on the many conversations I had with talent leaders and vendors and how they formed a common theme.
+As I traveled home from yet another conference last week, I reflected back on the many conversations I had with talent leaders and vendors and how they formed a common theme.
 For years we have been talking about employee engagement and its value, but the drive to create a more holistic approach has expanded the conversation to encompass the employee experience.
 This concept is a natural extension of other similar terms that we’re all familiar with: the candidate experience and the customer experience.

 Why does this even matter?
 I’ve always said that employees treat customers like their company treats them.
 And that isn’t just my take.
 Data shows that happier employees lead to happier customers and better business outcomes.